Amatofrancesco99/automated-speedtest/README.md

 ## Prerequisites

-Before using the Automatic Speed Test, ensure you have the following dependencies installed:
+Before using the Automated Speedtest, ensure you have the following dependencies installed:

 ```bash
 pip install speedtest-cli gspread oauth2client